wong-hl/urop_prototype/exp/embed.md

 This code snippet is loaded directly from github.
 The raw version of the code must be used.

 This performes the Miller-Rabin Primality test.
+The test utilises,
-The test utilises Fermat's little theorem and that sqaure root 1 modulo n are 1 and -1.
+1. Fermat's little theorem
+2. Sqaure root 1 modulo n are 1 and -1.

 [Miller Primality Test](https://raw.githubusercontent.com/wong-hl/projEuler/main/miller_test.py ':include :type=code')